ans-group/sdk-go/README.md

 ## Config

 The SDK has default implementation for managing config, which is utilised by several utilities such as the [CLI](https://github.com/ans-group/cli) and Terraform providers.
-This config can be defined with both within config files and environment variables.
+This config can be defined both within config files and environment variables.

 There is a default connection factory included (`pkg/connection/factory.go`) which utilises the config package, which can be used in your applications as below: